Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Acknowledgements

 \section{Acknowledgements}

 We thank T. Collins for useful input to the modelling.
 This research has made use of the CTA instrument response functions provided by the CTA Consortium and Observatory, see \url{http://www.cta-observatory.org/science/cta-performance/} (version prod3b-v2) for more details.
+The authors gratefully acknowledge the assistance of R. Burley and A. Specovius in preparing this revision.
+As of Oct 2021, AM is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project Number 452934793.